When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Funding

-JZ's research is supported in part by ``USTC Research Funds of the Double First-Class Initiative" YD2040002020 and NSFC-12301388, and JW's research is supported in part by HK RGC Grants GRF-11311022, GRF-14306523, GRF-14303424, and CUHK Startup Grant 4937091.
+Jingnan Zhang's research is supported in part by National Key R$\&$D Program of China (2024YFA1012200), ``USTC Research Funds of the Double First-Class Initiative" (YD2040002020) and NSFC-12301388, and Junhui Wang's research is supported in part by HK RGC Grants GRF-11311022, GRF-14306523, GRF-14303424, and CUHK Startup Grant 4937091.